 KHI Current Project

-Despite increased public interest in artificial kidneys as alternatives to current kidney replacement therapy options, there is no community consensus on the target market, product definitions, minimum performance benchmarks, where innovative products are on the road to commercialization, or what problem artificial kidney concepts are trying to solve.
+Despite increased public interest in artificial kidneys as alternatives to current kidney replacement therapy options, there is no community consensus on the target market, product definitions, evaluation criteria, the status of innovative products on the road to commercialization, or what problem artificial kidney concepts are trying to solve.
 Answering these questions will give clarity to the funders, regulators, payors, clinicians, and patients who are necessary for commercialization and adoption of new treatment options.

 By utilizing an industry standard product development process along with KHI's pre-competitive, community consensus approach, these questions can be answered.
-The philosophy behind this approach is "market pull" meaning innovative kidney replacement therapy options should be designed to meet the needs of a specific market.
-That market is determined through a process of identifying and prioritizing problem statements, populations, and outcomes.
+The philosophy behind this approach is patient centered design derived from a hierarchy of patient needs and supporting clinical and non-clinical factors.
+That philosophy is executed through a process of identifying and prioritizing problem statements, populations, and outcomes in consultation with the relevant stakeholders through generative interviews and workshops.

 This project is divided into three phases: